DPRL/min/pen_entry/Documentation.md

 ## Event System
 * * *

-As m<sub>in</sub> initializes upon window load, it defaults its mode to `DrawMode` which binds events like mouse down, touchstart, mouse up and touchend events to the canvas.
+As min initializes upon window load, it defaults its mode to `DrawMode` which binds events like mouse down, touchstart, mouse up and touchend events to the canvas.
 To differentiate between touch and desktop devices, we use a third party software called Modernizr which detects touch devices like the iPad.
-Upon detection, m<sub>in</sub> figures out which events to bind automatically by using the `Editor.current_mode.event_strings` data structure defined in the `EditorMode.js` file.
-This data structure allows m<sub>in</sub> to keep track of the events that should be active based on the type of device.
+Upon detection, min figures out which events to bind automatically by using the `Editor.current_mode.event_strings` data structure defined in the `EditorMode.js` file.
+This data structure allows min to keep track of the events that should be active based on the type of device.

-The event system is designed under the idea that the functionality of m<sub>in</sub> can be separated into two discrete modes: draw mode, and rectangle selection mode.
+The event system is designed under the idea that the functionality of min can be separated into two discrete modes: draw mode, and rectangle selection mode.
 By keeping track of the modes, we know which functionality should be active and which should not be.
 Thus when the user switches from one mode to another, we know exactly which mouse events are bound